alpha-unito/cwl-1000genome-workflow/README.md

 # 1000Genomes Workflow - CWL Implementation

 This repository contains a [Common Workflow Language](https://www.commonwl.org/) (CWL) implementation of the [1000Genomes Workflow](https://github.com/pegasus-isi/1000genome-workflow), initially implemented for the [Pegasus](https://pegasus.isi.edu/) workflow management system.
+Moreover, this workflow provides C++ versions of the applications originally written in Bash and Python, which are more performant in terms of execution time.

 Note that all the metadata reported in the `*.cwl` files, particularly the `s:author` and `s:license` fields, concern only the CWL descriptions themselves, not the related script, whose [License](https://github.com/pegasus-isi/1000genome-workflow/blob/ee083a8a55436d437e3cf9f542f12d491b739c21/LICENSE) is reported on the original repository.
 If you want to give credit to the original 1000Genomes Workflow, please cite the following article: